koji571/2048-Remake/README.md

 1. Ability to undo a move.
 - I was not sure how I could implement a retry button in an instance of GameScene without not being able to scan for arrow keys, and aslo how to store the values of the cells of the prior move.
 2. Account creation.
-- I did not have enough time to figure how to store account name with their unique highscore.
+- I did not have enough time to figure how to store account name with their unique high score.

 ## List of new Java classes
 1. Data